questqyubey/dicecards/jealous-infamy/ji_keywords.md

 - **Double-Strike:** After the unit attacks in battle, it may attack and deal combat damage to that target again.
 The target unit does not counter unless they also have multiple attacks.

-- **Drain:** Reduce a target unit's power by X and add +X power to this or another unit.
-Draining attacks use half the attacking unit's power as X and do not deal damage.
+- **Drain:** Reduce a target unit's power by X and give that power to another unit.
+Does not count as damaging the unit.

 - **Draw:** Take dice from the stock, roll their values, and add them to the hand.